Broome, Western Australia: Transport and infrastructure

 Broome has a 35 km bitumen road connecting to Highway 1.

 Broome International Airport is the regional air hub of northwestern Western Australia and is considered the tourism gateway to the Horizontal Falls and the whole Kimberley region.

+The TransBroome public bus route 890 links Cable Beach and Town Beach.
+The route was launched in August 2025 to replace a private bus operator that had folded.
+In 2026 the public bus service received further investment that will see it expanded in future.

 The Broome Tramway was an industrial tramway used to convey goods between Mangrove Point and the town centre from 1898 until the 1960s.

 The town's electricity is provided by 17 gas generators and 9 back-up diesel generators, for a total of 42 MW.

 Media

 Since 1992 Broome has been home to a local community newspaper, the Broome Advertiser, published each Thursday, part of the Seven West Media group.
 Previously Broome had a Saturday weekly newspaper, published from 1912 to 1930, The Nor-West Echo, the successor to the Broome Chronicle and Nor'West Advertiser (1908–1912).

 ABC Kimberley, a part of the ABC Local Radio network, broadcasts from studios on Hamersley St in Broome.

 Locally, television stations available include Seven (formerly GWN7), WIN9, WDT10, ABC, SBS and Goolarri Media's Goolarri Television.
 Seven Regional WA broadcasts a half-hour local news program for regional WA, Seven News, at 5:30pm weeknights; Seven Regional WA has a district newsroom covering Broome and surrounding areas based in the town.